matter-labs/zksync-web-era-docs/docs/tools/zksync-cli/README.md

 - `zksync-cli dev clean`: Clear data for configured modules
 - `zksync-cli dev config`: Choose modules to run in local development environment

-Run `zksync-cli help` for more details.
+Run `zksync-cli help dev` for more commands and details.

 ### Other Essential Commands